zjzshyq/zjzshyq.github.io/USL_final_paper.md

 Dropping feature 9,1,10 which are not so important and not so unimportant features will get the silhouette score and nodes scatter figure below.
-The results get better than the second one but are not as good as the first situation.
+The results of clusters without clear division get better than the second one but are not as good as the first situation.

 ![pic_3.6](./img/sil_3d_3.jpg)